PT was born at the BC Wildlife Park in 2001.

 Bison are completely herbivorous grazing animals, primarily consuming grass and sedges.

-A herd of bison will all have young at the same time (April - June) to flood the landscape with young.
-This is called 'predator swamping'.
+A herd of bison will all calve at the same time (April to August) to flood the landscape with their young.
+This phenomenon, known as “predator swamping”, attracts predators but overwhelms them as well.

 Cloud was born at the Calgary Zoo in May 2014 and transferred to the BC Wildlife Park in November 2014.